abaffa/WifiModem/README.md

 can not be established, the module automatically goes into network configuration mode (same as during initial setup).

-If you wish to re-configure the WiFi network (i.e. select a different network), send an ESC (27) character over the serial port while the module is attempting to connect.
+If you wish to re-configure the WiFi network (i.e. select a different network), using a web browser visit the following URL: http://[module-ip-address], scroll to the bottom and click Reset Wifi Settings.
-Doing so will cause the module to go into network configuration mode.

-Note that network configuration is ALWAYS done at 9600 baud, 8N1 regardless of what the WiFi parameters were set to before.

 ## Configuring the serial connection